port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/installation.md

 The Azure exporter is deployed using helm on kubernetes.

-This way of deployment supports scheduled resyncs of the resources from Azure to Port.
+This way of deployment supports scheduled resyncs of resources from Azure to Port.

 <h2> Prerequisites </h2>
 - [Port API credentials](/build-your-software-catalog/custom-integration/api/#find-your-port-credentials)